roshii/brane/docs/WHITEPAPER.md

 ### 3 Solution ###

 The first and logical step to get rid of third party risk is to spread assets over multiple parties while managing all operation through a facade that standardize operations.
-This will be the main function of the proposed solution, Brane.
+This will consequently reduce investors' risk without giving away ease of use.
+And this will be the main function of the proposed solution, Brane.
-Being at the core of all portfolio operations Brane will be able to provide a range of functionalities naturally building on each other.
+Being at the core of all portfolio operations Brane will be able to provide a range of added functionalities naturally building on each other.

 For the sake of transparency and audit-ability Brane will be release under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version, allowing anyone to audit, contribute, fork or copy its code.